Spinal manipulation: underwhelming effects on back pain since 1895.

 This unfortunate situation may then be more deeply aggravated by the therapist’s response: using the bad reaction as evidence of profound structural instability in the spine, and as a justification for (much) more treatment.
 People tend to emerge from such experiences hopelessly tangled up in the idea that they are fragile, broken and need regular SMT for the rest of their lives.
 It is quite tragic how one bad day can convince people that they have a really “bad back” that needs regular therapy almost forever.

-SMT can probably cause stroke in one of two ways, either by tearing delicate blood vessels in the neck, or by causing brain stem injury in persons with unsuspected instability of the upper spine (atlantoaxial instability, AAI).
-The evidence for this will be discussed as we proceed.
+SMT can probably do the same.
+It can cause a stroke by tearing delicate blood vessels in the neck, or cause brain stem injury in persons with unsuspected instability of the upper spine (atlantoaxial instability, AAI).
+Other injuries may be possible, including frank trauma to healthy tissues, as may have been the case with Jason Davidson, whose spine was severely injured by a physiotherapist that used “considerable” force manipulating his neck even after being asked to stop.
+This obviously incompetent treatment caused “severe acute injury to spinal discs which had caused blood flow to the spinal cord to cease.”75 The evidence for this will be discussed as we proceed.
 These hazards are certainly more likely for patients with severe and chronic symptoms.
 These are also therefore the patients most likely to desperately try a wide variety of treatment options, including more aggressive and frequent neck adjustments.

 Less serious but extremely unpleasant consequences are also possible for patients with AAI.
 A light poke in the brain stem won’t kill you, but it can sure ruin your day!
 I knew a woman with a confirmed case of post-traumatic AAI who was treated too roughly by a student massage therapist, and she suffered about a day of severe disorientation, vertigo, and vomiting.